The adage goes that you should write about what you know. While I continue to learn about investing I’ll blog about frugal motoring.

 At the same time scientists began to measure and report the elevated toxic levels of NOx and very fine particles that the new diesel engines chucked out.
 Those new diesels weren’t so clean after all, they had just changed from visible smoke to tiny invisible particles.
 A tipping point was reached.

 That brings us to now.
 The government, ever the one to follow the will of the people (shriek of The Sun/ Mail), has started to roll out new rules.
 Among these include that any Engine Management Light on, removal of Diesel Particulate Filter or Exhaust Gas Recirculation will be a fail come MOT time.
-This affects all car owners, but particularly diesel owners, where second hand owners replace or remove DPFs/ EGRs in pursuit of better reliability/ fuel economy.
+This affects all car owners, but particularly diesel owners, where second hand owners replace or remove DPFs/ EGRs in pursuit of better reliability/ fuel economy (1).
+At the same time, the recognition of the other harmful exhaust gases has caused taxes and ultra low emissions zones to target diesel drivers (2).

 I applaud the manufacturers who have managed to meet required standards.
 The technology (in it’s infancy 10 years ago) has matured and it is possible to have highly efficient diesels that haven’t bent the rules.
 Diesel is an excellent fuel for efficiency and torque.